Crypto Treasury Yield Strategy: Yield Is Not Free, It Is Priced Risk (2026)

 Each yield instrument accounts differently:

-- a savings-rate receipt (value-accruing token);
+- a savings-rate receipt (a value-accruing token);

 - a lending position (collateral/debt, accrual);